 The Beta version had no limitations.
 You may continue to use it for free, forever.

-The end of the Beta does not mark the end of tyFlow development.
-It merely marks the end of the initial trial phase used to test tyFlow in many different production environments, with many different renderers, etc, in order to ensure its reliability and stability.
+The end of the Beta did not mark the end of tyFlow development.
+It merely marked the end of the initial trial phase used to test tyFlow in many different production environments, with many different renderers, etc, in order to ensure its reliability and stability.
 Development will continue after the Beta in the same way it did before - with frequent new features and bug-fixes released on a regular basis. tyFlow is an iterative and continually evolving project which aims to bring a complete procedural workflow/simulation suite to 3ds Max.
 There is no planned “end” or “completion” of its development.

-The old CUDA 10.2 DLLs (compatible with tyFlow BETA v0.16109 and below) can be downloaded here: http://apps.tysonibele.com/tyflow/CUDA/_old_c10/tyFlow_CUDA.zip
+The old CUDA 10.2 DLLs (compatible with tyFlow BETA v0.16109 and below) can be downloaded here: https://www.tyflow.com/CUDA/_old_c10/tyFlow_CUDA.zip

 If you are wanting to revert due to a regression you’ve discovered in a more recent build, please also report the regression so it can be fixed in the future.

-Once the public Beta is over, past Beta versions will no longer be updated.
+Now that the public Beta is over, past Beta versions will no longer be updated.
 Since each new release of 3ds Max usually breaks the 3ds Max SDK (requiring old plugins to be re-compiled), this means that old Beta versions may not work with new versions of 3ds Max.